ingkebil/development/development/stage.md

 ## What is stage?

 The environment in which we test our proposed solution before we push it to production is called stage.
 It should as closely as possible resemble production in terms of software dependencies, configuration, hardware, and data.

-A staging environment can be destroyed.
+A staging environment can be destroyed and you cannot trust that the a previously set up stage is still fully reflecting production.
 Meaning one needs to be able to quickly setup stage again.

 No development should happen in stage.

 ## Locations

-All scripts are found in `${HOME}/servers/resources` All staging websites are found on clinical-db in directory `~/STAGE/`.
+All scripts are found in `${HOME}/servers/resources` on both rasta and clinical-db.

+All staging websites are found on clinical-db in directory `~/STAGE/`.

 All staging names, both packages and databases, have been named with -stage appended to the package name, e.g. trailblazer-stage.

 ## How to activate stage